Kaffyn/ZyrisEngine/SaveServer_PR.md

 Having this built-in would put Godot ahead of Unity (which has nothing like this) and on par with Unreal's save game system, but simpler to use.
 More importantly, it would let developers - especially newer ones - focus on making their game instead of debugging why their save file got corrupted.

 The Object-level implementation makes it flexible enough for any use case, from simple platformers to complex RPGs with thousands of persistent entities.
-And because it's declarative with `@persistent`, it's hard to mess up - you just mark what you want saved and the engine does the rest.
+By moving away from "Full Dumps" towards an **Incremental Commit Model (Git style)**, we achieve up to 95% reduction in disk I/O, effectively eliminating "save stutter" in high-end production environments.